 Hunting of duck and quail can only be undertaken on public land that is designated as a Game Reserve or unalienated Crown land that has not been excluded by an annual gazette notice during an official hunting season (see list here).

 Hunting of feral species such as deer/foxes by the general public requires approval by the National Parks and Wildlife Service on public land.
 This is so the control of feral species is undertaken in a coordinated and safe manner.
-For some reserves and unalienated Crown land the National Parks and Wildlife Service SA partners with recreational hunting groups to undertake management of feral species.
+For some reserves and unalienated Crown land the National Parks and Wildlife Service partners with recreational hunting groups to undertake management of feral species.

 Will this project consider water management issues at the lakes?

 The primary aim of the South East Coastal Lakes project is to examine options for land tenure and management arrangements to conserve and maintain the coastal lakes into the future.
-While water management is not the focus of the project, we understand that water management is extremely important to supporting the ecosystems and habitats at each of the six lakes.
+While water management is not the focus of the project, we understand that water management is extremely important to supporting the ecosystems and habitats at each of the lakes.

-The South East Coastal Lakes project team is working closely with other areas within the Department for Environment and Water, the Limestone Coast Landscape Board and the Southern Eastern Water Conservation and Drainage Board to share stakeholder feedback on water management issues and to ensure consistency with complimentary water management and infrastructure projects (see below).
+The South East Coastal Lakes project team is working closely with other areas within the Department for Environment and Water, the Limestone Coast Landscape Board and the South Eastern Water Conservation and Drainage Board to share stakeholder feedback on water management issues and to ensure consistency with complimentary water management and infrastructure projects (see below).

 How will this project impact the Lake Hawdon North Feasibility Study?

-The project is considered to be complementary to the South East Coastal Lakes project because, if feasible and approved, it will help restore and maintain important shorebird habitat at Lake Hawdon North.
+The Healthy Coorong, Healthy Basin program’s Lake Hawdon North Investigation is considered to be complementary to the South East Coastal Lakes project because, if feasible and approved, it will help restore and maintain important shorebird habitat at Lake Hawdon North.
 Any change in management as a result of the South East Coastal Lakes project will not impact the ability for the regulator infrastructure to be built.

 For more information of the Lake Hawdon North Investigations, please see the Department for Environment and Water’s website, which includes FAQs on the project.